-The Android 9.0 Pie beta is available to the Sony Xperia XZ2, and as such we expect the phone to get the final version soon this fall.
-Sony has also confirmed to Digital Trends that the XZ2 series, XZ1 series, and Xperia XZ will get the update in the fall, with updates starting to roll out in November.
-Not only that, but the company also detailed that the Xperia XA2, XA2 Ultra, and XA2 Premium will get the update at some point in early 2019.
+Android 9.0 Pie is now available for the Sony Xperia XZ2 and XZ2 Compact, while updates should be coming soon for the XZ1, XZ1 Compact, XZ Premium, and XZ2 Premium — though Sony missed its October goal.
+However, this is fully in line with Sony’s prior confirmation to Digital Trends that the XZ2 series, XZ1 series, and Xperia XZ would get the update in November.
+The company also detailed that the Xperia XA2, XA2 Ultra, and XA2 Premium will get the update at some point in early 2019.

 Sony phones confirmed to be receiving Android 9.0 Pie:

 - Sony Xperia XZ2 Premium (expected November 2018)

 - Sony Xperia XZ1 Compact (expected November 2018)

 - Sony Xperia XZ Premium (expected November 2018)